-The first role is to plan for the future.
-The goal here is to ensure that the Town develops in an orderly fashion.
+The goal here is to ensure that the Town of Amherst develops in an orderly fashion.
 Lands are set aside or 'zoned' for certain land uses.
 Within each zone there are also a number of regulations such as parking requirements, minimum property sizes and permitted locations for buildings on each property.
 Such regulations ensure that buildings and uses on one property do not negatively impact an adjacent property.

-In planning for the future we also strive to make efficient use of the Town's built infrastructure (streets, water and sewer lines) in order to avoid wasting the town’s limited resources.
-Our Municipal Planning Strategy also contains policies on environmental protection, acquisition of recreation lands, and retention of heritage buildings and revitalization of our downtown business district, among others.
+In planning for the future, we also strive to make efficient use of the town's built infrastructure (streets, water and sewer lines) in order to avoid wasting the town’s limited resources.
+Our Municipal Planning Strategy also contains policies on environmental protection, acquisition of recreation lands, and retention of heritage buildings and revitalization of our downtown business district.

-The second role is bylaw enforcement.
-This is where we ensure that all development activity within the Town is in compliance with the above policies and regulations.
-In order to do so we, like all other municipal units in Nova Scotia, require a development permit prior to construction taking place on any property within town.
-In the vast majority of cases the development does conform to the relevant regulations and the permit is issued.
-In the rare cases when the proposed development does not conform, we work with the applicant to make a few minor changes to the development to bring it in conformance.
-It is extremely rare when a proposed development cannot be permitted.
+This is where we ensure that all development activity within the Town is in compliance with policies and regulations.
+In order to do so we require a development permit prior to construction taking place on any property within town.
+In the vast majority of cases, the planned development conforms to the relevant regulations and a permit is issued.
+In the cases when the proposed development does not conform, we work with the applicant to make changes to the development to bring it in conformance.
+It is extremely rare that a proposed development is not approved.

 Phone: (902) 664-6580